Jayme-LB/prj666_public/README.md

 ![...](https://dl.dropboxusercontent.com/u/36345484/screen.png)

 Development is ongoing, but the framework will govern user interaction and access to the site modules.
+Php is used for stability coupled with a mysql database.